Migrate to Fastmail from another provider

 See our calendar migration guide for detailed information.

-Here are a few more things to do to help you get the most from FastMail.
+Here are a few more things to do when migrating to help you get the most out of Fastmail.

 - Keep your account safe from hackers with our two-step verification support.

-Configure your mobile devices to use FastMail on the go.
+Set up your mobile devices to use Fastmail on the go.

-- We also have instructions on configuring popular desktop clients if you want access to FastMail in addition to our web interface..
+- We also have instructions on setting up popular clients if you wish to access Fastmail on an email client.